-As with all of our community orchard partners, POP provides our school partners with assistance in designing and planting their orchard and training in ongoing orchard care, harvest, and use.
-Due to a variety of factors, schools have demonstrated a greater need for ongoing support compared to our other partners.
-The School Orchard Program prioritizes the learning objectives of schools, students, and communities in developing orchard-based lesson plans for use by school orchard partners and others serving youth.
+POP provides school partners with assistance in designing and planting their orchard and training in ongoing orchard care, harvest, and use.
 The program also works to build interdisciplinary relationships with the city’s educators working in food justice, urban agriculture, nutrition, and literacy.

 School orchards connect students to how food is grown and create opportunities to learn about soil life, water cycles, pollination, botany, ecology, and civic engagement.
 In 2019, our School Orchard Program continued to expand in offering unique, engaging, and hands-on learning activities for students.
 In total, we offered 31 lessons, created 11 downloadable lessons, published bi-lingual Rainbow Nutrition Cards, made 413 student impressions and 71 educator impressions, and created pre- and post-school year surveys to collect orchard metrics that have value for structuring our programming.

-In 2020, POP’s School Orchard Program was not able to operate in classrooms.
-Program development focused on learning initiatives related to considering special needs curriculum accessibility and publishing a standards-based book of fruit-and-herb themed lessons for partnered sites and the wider educator community.
-If you are interested in getting involved with these initiatives, please contact Education Director Alyssa Schimmel (email@example.com).
+Throughout most of 2020, POP’s School Orchard Program was not able to operate in classrooms.
+Program development focused on learning initiatives related to special needs curriculum accessibility and the publication of a standards-based book of fruit-and-herb themed lessons for partner sites and the wider educator community.